India parliament begins on stormy note

 The previous parliament session in September ended in deadlock amid uproar over alleged corruption in the allocation of coalfield concessions.

-The winter session, which began on Thursday, is scheduled to legislate 25 bills and debate another 10 before closing on 20 December, according to the Press Trust of India news agency.'No assurance'
+The winter session, which began on Thursday, is scheduled to legislate 25 bills and debate another 10 before closing on 20 December, according to the Press Trust of India news agency.

 Although the ruling Congress-led government lost its majority in September after the TMC left the coalition in protest at the reforms, its survival is not at immediate risk because it has the support of some regional parties.

 Opponents of the reforms say opening up India's retail sector to foreign supermarket chains will put small shops out of business.